 - The sender and recipient have an existing relationship.
 For example, if someone contacted you about your products or purchased something in the past, it is implied that they would like to receive emails from you.
 What if you found an email from someone who sent you an inquiry 5 years ago?
 They gave you their email address, so they’ve opened themselves up to communication with your company, right?
-According to CASL, no. Any implied consent communications must be sent within 24 months (2 years) of the purchase or inquiry date.
+According to CASL, no. Any communications must be sent within 24 months (2 years) of the purchase or inquiry date.
 Anything beyond that is considered spam.

-If you can’t email someone outside of your contact list, how are you supposed to generate new leads?
+If you can’t cold email anyone outside of your contact list, how are you supposed to generate new leads?
 Luckily, CASL’s Implied Consent clause also allows you to cold email a business contact who does not have an existing business relationship with you or your company if:

-- Their email is publically available (on their company/personal website and sites like LinkedIn, Angel List, CrunchBase, etc.)
+- Their email is publically available (on their company/personal website and sites like LinkedIn, AngelList, CrunchBase, etc.)

 - Their emails are not accompanied by a statement indicating they do not want to receive commercial electronic messages at that address.

 - Your commercial emails must relate to your recipient’s business roles, functions or duties in an official or business capacity.